SapioBeasley/scraperEnvoyDeploy/README.md

 `envoy run scrape --server=beasley --job=2` <br />
 *Read prompt and edit required files* <br />
 **What is happening?** Connect to server alias beasley and run the @task('scrape')

+If everything has run successfully and to completion, you should now have three tmux sessions running on your remote server (*clone*, *scrape*, and *import*), running their appropriate logic.
+Unfortunately everyone...the actual scraper is private, so feel free to create your own.